-In 1889, Hanson Goodrich filed and was granted a patent for what became the modern stovetop percolator.
-His goal was to remove “grounds and impurities” from the coffee.
-His patent did just that, but not without a few side effects.
+In 1889, Hanson Goodrich filed for and received a patent for what became the classic stovetop percolator with the intention to remove both grounds and impurities from the hot coffee it would brew.
+Goodrich’s patented product did just that, but, unfortunately, not without a few side effects.

-One of the main reasons stovetop percolators have fallen out of favor is the bitter and dry cups of coffee they’re known to produce.
-But we’ve grown to appreciate a wider variety of flavors and mouth feels, so we think it’s worth giving them a second chance.
-After all, you can’t very well call yourself a true coffee connoisseur unless you’re willing to try various methods and types, now can you?
+Some people describe a cup of percolator coffee as somewhat bitter, and for that reason, stovetop percolators have quickly fallen out of favor with many java lovers.
+But we think it’s important to appreciate a wide variety of flavors and mouthfeels, so batches of coffee brewed with a percolator are worth giving a second chance.
+After all, you can’t call yourself a true coffee aficionado unless you’re willing to try different methods for brewing coffee, can you?

-The nature of this brewing method also plays a role in the coffee’s flavor and texture.
-As the steam soaks the coffee grounds, the brewed coffee drains back into the water reservoir.
-The brewed coffee is then reheated and resteeped several times throughout the process, basically supersaturating the coffee.
+Brewing temperature isn’t the only thing that affects the taste during this process.
+The way the brewer works plays a significant role in the joe’s flavor and texture.
+As the steam soaks the preground coffee, the already-extracted coffee drains back into the water chamber.
+The brewed coffee is reheated and re-steeped several times during this process, resulting in over-extracted coffee.

 Stovetop Percolators: An Active Brewing Method

 Before you start browsing the many different types of percolators on Amazon, you should know that the percolator is an active method of coffee brewing, unlike your “set it and forget it” drip coffee pot.
 This means you can’t just turn it on and walk away; you’ve got to keep a close eye on it, or you risk overboiling your coffee — that goes beyond bitter coffee and ventures right into yucky joe territory.